madlambda/Acorn/docs/hierarchical-fs.md

 The concept of a file is the same (or very close) on most operating systems of today.
-The content of a file is a one-dimensional byte array where the meaning of its content comes from the reader's parsing.
+The content of a file is a one-dimensional byte array where the meaning of its content comes from the reader's interpretation.
 The basic file operations are: create, open, read, write, seek and close.
 That simplicity has a huge impact on the success of Multics and Unix, and it still benefits today's software.
 On Unix based operating systems, the input and output of programs are (special) files.
-This way, the output of one program (the standard output file or stdout) could be piped into the input (the standard input file or stdin) of another to solve complex tasks by just using file manipulation tools.
+This way, the output of one program (the standard output file or stdout) could be piped into the input (the standard input file or stdin) of another to solve complex tasks by just using byte manipulation tools.
 For this to work, a special kind of file, called pipe, and a convention (eg.: read from stdin, write to stdout, configurations from arguments, seeks are not allowed or ignored, and so on) must be in place:

 If the file is on disk, then the time to sequentially read 1 MB of its content